dixpac/dixpac.github.io/_posts/2016-03-05-capybara's-save-and-open-page-for-the-lazy.markdown

 ---
-title: "Capybara's save_and_open_page for the lazy!"
+title: "Capybara, save_and_open_page for the lazy!"
 layout: post
 date: 2016-03-05 14:00
 tag: